 - Lightake Kit = AUD$31.83 + Shipping ($15-ish)

-Bearing all this in mind then, along with the pros and cons that I mention above, the decision needs to be made based upon what criteria is most important to you.
+Bearing all this in mind then, along with the pros and cons that I mentioned above, the decision needs to be made based on what criteria is most important to you.
 Is it:

 - Quality and Design

 and are you willing to compromise on any of those needs?

 Q: Have you bought anything direct from Chinese manufacturers or their online stores?
 What was your experience like?
 Would you recommend it?

 - Checkout my food archives for ideas of easy and tasty hiking food

 - What’s in my kit for an overnight hike (weekend packing guide)